I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Add_UserName_To_Computer_Description.md

 The below code will need to be run on the PDC or BDC to update the decription with the current user logged in.

-It will check the event viewer for the last 4 hours (this may need to be adjsuted depending on how many event are logged).
+It will check the event viewer for the last 4 hours (this may need to be adjusted depending on how many event are logged).

 ```python
 import wmi